 What makes this even worse is that you can switch costumes on your first Professional Mode playthrough...
 Meaning that you can play through the entirety of Professional Mode without having to worry about Ashley's safety.

-The P.R.L 42 can kill Mendez, the Garradors, living armor, Verdugo, U-3, Krauser and even Saddler in no more than two stun flashes.
+The P.R.L.
+412 can kill Mendez, the Garradors, Armaduras, Verdugo, U-3, Krauser and even Saddler in no more than two stun flashes.
 Utilizing both of these features a player could complete everything in the game using nothing more than the base handgun, one box of ammo, three grenades and a handful of healing items.
+Post-PlayStation 2 versions made it even more game-breaking by giving it faster charging speed and its charged shot will decimate everything in front of Leon.

 Goddamned Bats: The Novistadors are not well-liked among the Resident Evil community.
 At least they kidnap Ashley so you don't have to look after her...